ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 When you segment users in your organization, consider using an attribute in Azure Active Directory.
 For example, you might use the Department attribute, assuming no single employee is assigned to more than one department.
 To see a list of supported attributes, refer to [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).

+> [!IMPORTANT]
-**Make sure that your segments do not overlap**.
+> **Make sure that your segments do not overlap**.
 Each user in your organization should belong to one (and only one) segment.
 No user should belong to two or more segments.

 To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the `UserGroupFilter` parameter that corresponds to the attribute you want to use.

-Make sure that the attribute you use to define your segment is such that no single person belongs to more than one segment.
-Here are some examples (using the Department attribute):
+As an example, suppose that Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
+Contoso will define segments using the Department attribute in Azure Active Directory, as shown in the following examples:

 `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`

 `New-OrganizationSegment -Name "Sales" -UserGroupFilter "Department -eq 'Sales'"`

+`New-OrganizationSegment -Name "Marketing" -UserGroupFilter "Department -eq 'Marketing'"`

 `New-OrganizationSegment -Name "Research" -UserGroupFilter "Department -eq 'Research'"`

-`New-OrganizationSegment -Name "Marketing" -UserGroupFilter "Department -eq 'Marketing'"`
+`New-OrganizationSegment -Name "Manufacturing" -UserGroupFilter "Department -eq 'Manufacturing'"`

 After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.